Twin Perspectives

 • Work with Us

-Things to do in Norfolk – an itinerary for a long weekend.
+Best things to do in Norfolk for families

-Of all the things to do in Norfolk, visiting the wild seals at Horsey Beach was the activity I was most excited for.
+When it comes to best things to do in Norfolk, visiting the wild seals at Horsey Beach was something I was most excited for.
 Despite travelling extensively, I’ve never seen wild seals up close.

-The irony that they had been lying on a beach in nearby Norfolk, all along, was therefore not lost on me.
+The irony that all along they’d been lying on a beach in nearby Norfolk, was not lost on me.

 seals horsey beach

-Much to my amazement, I was met with the sight of over 100 seals lying just meters in front of me.
-Although I’d been hoping to see a few seals, I hadn’t expected to see quite as many as there were.
+When we visited Horsey Gap, there were over 100 seals lying just meters in front of me.
+Although I’d hoped to see a few seals, I hadn’t expected to see quite as many as there were.

-I’m not sure if this was pure luck, or if there are usually this number, but it was an incredible sight nonetheless.
+I’m not sure if this was pure luck, or if there were usually this number, but it was an incredible sight nonetheless.

 where to visit in norfolk